Shailender1989/Melanoma_Assignment/README.md

 # Problem statement
 To build a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

+# Table of Contents

+* General Info
+* Model Architecture
+* Model Summary
+* Model Evaluation
+* Technologies Used
+* Acknowledgements
+* Collaborators

+# General Info

+The dataset comprises 2357 images depicting malignant and benign oncological conditions, sourced from the International Skin Imaging Collaboration (ISIC).
+These images were categorized based on the classification provided by ISIC, with each subset containing an equal number of images.